Ahmed-Husseini/SmartRoom-Controller/README.md

 # SmartRoom-Controller
-Real-time room temperature and humidity monitoring using ESP32.
-A mobile dashboard displays sensor data and controls cooling fans via MQTT, either manually or automatically based on preset temperature and humidity limits.
+Smart Room Climate Monitoring and Fan Control System with ESP32 This project utilizes an ESP32 microcontroller connected to a mobile dashboard to monitor and control the room's climate in real time.
+It displays live temperature and humidity readings, and controls cooling fans via the MQTT protocol.
+Users can operate the fans manually or enable an automatic mode that activates them when the temperature or humidity exceeds predefined thresholds.